16 Tips to Prevent Your Latex Mattress From Sagging

 Excessive bounce can cause serious damage to the materials and lead to sagging.
 To avoid unnecessary compression, avoid putting boxes, books or other heavy objects on your latex mattress and don't use the bed for things like sitting at a desk or eating meals in front of the TV.
 Also, don't go overboard with throwing heavy objects onto your mattress because this could lead to indentations or permanent creases.

-Read More: Best Organic Mattresses for Kids
+Read More: Best

 10. Take Extra Care If You Sleep With Your Pets